Voice Mode

 Voice Settings

-Settings → Voice has four sections:
+Settings → Voice has these core sections:

 - Interaction mode — Tap / Hold / Continuous